 - Too drowsy to drive – Heavy eyelids, slower reaction time, focusing difficulties, or swerving between lanes.
 Someone who is too fatigued to drive may not remember the last few miles they’ve driven.

 If you are feeling tired and consumed even just a small amount of alcohol, it could substantially impair your reaction time and hinder your ability to remain awake behind the wheel.
-If you have been arrested for a DWI in Bryan or College Station, TX, request a free consultation with The Law Office of Shane Phelps, P.C. today.
+If you have been arrested for a DWI in Bryan or College Station, TX, request a free consultation with Shane Phelps Law. today.